 Shipping Free Shipping Within the United States.

 Toki Mats natural foam provides you and your babes with a soft but firm surface to practice milestones and play on the floor.
-The Toki Mats Mudcloth Standard Padded Play Mat features a beautiful print in an organic and classic option.
+The Toki Mats Rainbow Watercolor Standard Padded Play Mat comes in organic and classic options and features a beautiful print.

-+ Top: Black stamped lines on white background.
++ Top: Watercolor rainbows on white background.
 Bottom: White stamped dashes on light grey background.